With some easily gained knowledge you can unravel the tangled

 "Are you searching for clues to your Ancestor's lives?

-Would you like to receive a year's worth of
+Then join this members site and receive a year's worth of

-helpful, weekly, information-packed family history modules to aid you?
+helpful, weekly, information-packed family history modules

 The Downloads Build Into A Library Of Information To Refer To